 “Mod_bandwidth” is a module for the Apache webserver that enable the setting of server-wide or per connection bandwidth limits, based on the directory, size of files and remote IP/domain.

 How does it work?

-The mod, will set a shared memory holding all of the configuration you make.
-In this space, it will also keep a “count” of the info currently using (as current connections, bw used, time, and bytes sent).
+The mod will set a shared memory holding all of the configurations you make.
+In this space, it will also keep a “count” of the info currently used (as current connections, bw used, time, and bytes sent).
 When you assign a bw limit, the mod will “split” the data, and will send it piece by piece, with a small delay between pieces.
 The delay will be adjusted so at least 1 piece is sent in a second, thus evicting browser timeout.

 If there are two or more clients downloading from the same vhost, the limit will be “splitted” too.
 So, if you have a bw limit of 16Kb and two clients, each one will have 8Kb to download.
 You can also set a fixed download rate, so each client will have a fixed maximum download rate.

 How to enable it for a domain?